and fraud prevention policy

-Specifically, MiQ use leading independently certified content verification tools and proprietary technology to implement pre and post bid solutions, ensuring maximum brand safety levels.
+Specifically, MiQ use leading independently certified content verification tools and proprietary technology to implement pre and post bid solutions, ensuring maximum brand safety levels and reducing fraud and piracy risk.

 1. DSP audited Inventory –

 MiQ maintains a strict set of criteria for excluding unacceptable inventory in partnership with operated DSPs.
-Any inventory that we detect as falling within these criteria will be added to our DSP blacklists.
+Any inventory that we detect as falling within these criteria will be added to our DSP exclusion lists.
 Inventory is human audited by the DSP, or by inventory providers.
-Audits are conducted regularly to ensure validation of new domains or behaviour changes to existing domains.
+Audits are conducted regularly to ensure validation of new domains or behavior changes to existing domains.

 2. Inventory categorization standards –